calaldees/mapOfComputing/computing/open-source.md

 * [How to pay your rent with your open source project](https://plausible.io/blog/open-source-funding)
     * Detailed breakdown of the real way to earn money from OpenSource projects

+* [The Asymmetry of Open Source](https://matt.life/writing/the-asymmetry-of-open-source) A comprehensive guide to funding open source software projects

 FLOSS, meaning Free, Liberal, or Open Source Software.

 [[software-licences]]